microsoft/KqlTools/Doc/Winlog.md

 #### <a id="UsingLog"></a>Using Log

-*TODO: description goes here*
+You can also simply specify the specific log you wish to monitor and use Real-Time KQL to process events generated in that log.

 **Example usage:**

-`RealtimeKql winlog --log="Security" --readexisting --query=QueryFile.csl --adxcluster=CDOC.kusto.windows.net --adxdatabase=GeorgiTest --adxtable=SecurityOutput --adxdirect --adxreset`
+`RealtimeKql winlog --log="Security" --readexisting --query=ProcessCreation.csl --adxcluster=CDOC.kusto.windows.net --adxdatabase=GeorgiTest --adxtable=SecurityOutput --adxdirect --adxreset`

 **Example breakdown:**

 * `--log="Security"` : monitor the Security log
 *  `--readexisting` : start reading events from the beginning of the log (as opposed to just future logs)
+*  `--query=ProcessCreation.csl` : use [ProcessCreation.csl](../Source/RealTimeKql/ProcessCreation.csl) to process all events (in this case, ignore all events that are not process creation events).
+For more information on creating and using queries, see the [query writing guide](QueryGuide.md)
 * `--adxcluster=CDOC.kusto.windows.net --adxdatabase=GeorgiTest --adxtable=SecurityOutput` : ingest all results to the "SecurityOutput" table in the "GeorgiTest" database in the "CDOC.kusto.windows.net" Azure Data Explorer (ADX) cluster
 * `--adxdirect` : use [direct ingestion](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/api/netfx/about-kusto-ingest#direct-ingestion) instead of the default [queued ingestion](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/api/netfx/about-kusto-ingest#queued-ingestion)
 * `--adxreset` : if the "SecurityOutput" table already exists, reset it